Our resource centers are open, with safe virtual and in-person visits. Click here to learn more about our safety precautions and visitor requirements.

 We are currently offering in-clinic and video appointments to accommodate different family needs during the Covid-19 pandemic.

-Until school returns to in-person instruction, families must arrange for student transportation to and from in-person appointments.
+Until school returns to in-person instruction full time, families must arrange for student transportation to and from in-person appointments held outside on-site school hours.

 Will you tell anyone what I say in my appointments?